-CO2 Technology Centre Mongstad (TCM DA), located next to the Statoil refinery near Mongstad, Norway, is one of the largest post-combustion capture (PCC) test facilities in the world.
-TCM DA is a joint venture between Gassnova, Statoil, Shell, and Sasol.
-The purpose of this facility, which started operation in August 2012, is to allow vendors of suitable amine formulations and other PCC processes to test their technology and collect performance data to support full-scale design and anticipate the associated performance and operating costs.
-A unique aspect of the facility is that either a slipstream from a natural gas-fired combined heat and power (CHP) plant or an equivalent volumetric flow from a refinery residue fluid catalytic cracker (RFCC), whose higher CO2 content (about 12.9% compared with about 3.5% for the natural gas-based flue gas) is closer to that seen in coal flue gas, can be used for CO2 capture.
-In the CHP plant, the natural gas is combusted in a gas turbine and the flue gas content and characteristics are similar to those of a combined cycle gas turbine (CCGT) power plant.
-One of the testing facilities in place at TCM DA is a highly flexible and well-instrumented generic amine plant, designed and constructed by Aker Solutions and Kværner, aimed to accommodate a variety of technologies with capabilities of treating flue gas streams of up to 60,000 Sm3/hr.
-This plant is being offered to vendors of solvent-based CO2 capture technologies to primarily test: (1) the performance of their solvent technology; and (2) technologies aimed to reduce the atmospheric emissions of amines and amine-based degradation products from such solvent-based CO2 capture processes.
+The CO2 Technology Centre Mongstad (TCM DA) is located next to the Statoil refinery in Mongstad, Norway.
+TCM DA is a joint venture set up by Gassnova representing the Norwegian state, Statoil, Shell, and Sasol.
+The facility run by TCM DA entered the operational phase in August 2012 and it is one of the largest post-combustion CO2 capture test centres in the world.
+A unique aspect of the facility is that either a flue gas slipstream from a natural gas turbine based combined heat and power (CHP) plant or an equivalent volumetric flow from a residual fluidized catalytic cracker (RFCC) unit can be used for CO2 capture.
+The CHP flue gas contains about 3.5% CO2 and the RFCC flue gas contains about 13-14% CO2.
+One of the main test plants at TCM DA is a highly flexible and well-instrumented amine plant.
+The amine plant was designed and constructed by Aker Solutions and Kværner to accommodate a variety of technologies, with capabilities of treating flue gas streams of up to 60,000 standard cubic meters per hour.
+The plant is being offered to vendors of solvent based CO2 capture technologies to, among others, test; (1) the performance of their solvent technology, and (2) technologies aimed to reduce the atmospheric emissions and environmental impact of amines and amine based degradation products from such solvent based CO2 capture processes.
+The objective of TCM DA is to test, verify, and demonstrate CO2 capture technologies suitable for deployment at full-scale.
+Up to now the vendors Aker Solutions, Alstom, Shell Cansolv Technologies Inc. and Carbon Clean Solutions Ltd. have successfully used the TCM DA facilities to verify their CO2 capture technologies.